 What information can I get from the display?

-Each energy supplier is creating their own in home display, which means yours may look different to your neighbour’s, but all displays will provide at least this basic information:
+Energy suppliers offer different in home displays, which means yours may look different to your neighbour’s, but all displays will provide at least this basic information:

 - Your electricity usage in pounds and pence and kWh (hourly/real time, weekly or monthly view)